-Uphill strolling from Grindelwald to Kleine ScheideggSunday, December 31st, 2017
+Uphill strolling from Grindelwald to Kleine Scheidegg31st December 2017

 There was no doubt about the way ahead once the course of gaining height had begun.
-Swiss efficiency with regards to signposting and continued attention to the map saw to that.
-The mix of road and off-road walking was heavily swayed towards the latter there never was any recourse to threading on bare pasture like what you would find in Britain or Ireland.
+Swiss efficiency regarding signposting and continued attention to the map saw to that.
+The mix of road and off-road walking was heavily swayed towards the latter.
+There never was any recourse to threading on bare pasture like what you would find in Britain or Ireland.
 The investment in path maintenance bested what is found in those other places and the views over Grindelwald opened out more and more as I continued higher and higher.
 Even so, steady progress ensured that I was going strong until at least Alpiglen.

 Though it was the Eiger that may have drawn me, it was the rocky pinnacles of the Wetterhorn and the Mättenburg that held much of my attention as long as I had sight of them in pleasant sunshine.
 Wisps of cloud graced the mountainsides as if to foretell the way that the skies would fill with them in the afternoon before breaking up again at evening time.
 Seeing such craggy fastnesses as I did among landscape that is much tamed was no contradiction.
 All appeared to fit together surprisingly well.

 As I continued higher, other views began to attract my notice.
 The north side of the valley leading to Grindelwald was green in appearance in spite of its steep slopes and cragginess.
 On the other side of this lay Brienzersee and its environs, though all of that lay out of sight.
 My hike never was to take me above the altitude of the intervening summits and I was surprised to spot a mountain hut (more like a hotel really) perched on a mountain top around 2500 metres above sea level in a photo months after my Swiss escapade.